-CAS have been in California since at least 1997, and are now present in Riverside, San Diego, Los Angeles, and Kern counties.
+CAS have been in California since at least 1997, and are now present in Contra Costa, Riverside, San Diego, Los Angeles, and Kern counties.
 They are established in Hawaii, Yuma and Maricopa counties in Arizona, and one location in Northern Florida.
-The similar island apple snail is established in Florida (previously believed to be the CAS), Texas, Alabama, Georgia, and Louisiana.
+A population was discovered in 2016 in Twin Falls, ID.
+The similar island apple snail (IAS) is established in Florida (previously believed to be CAS), Texas, Alabama, Georgia, and Louisiana.
 Individuals have also been collected in Indiana, Ohio, and North Carolina, but whether they were CAS or IAS, is unclear.

 CAS occur in lakes, ponds, rivers, ditches, wetlands, and agricultural areas, such as rice and taro fields.
 They are native to the Amazon and Plata basins of South America, therefore well adapted to tropical climates and tolerant of a wide variety of environmental conditions, including salinity, low oxygen, and nutrient enrichment.
 They tend to stay submerged during the day, hidden among vegetation below the surface, and are active at night, leaving the water to search for fresh vegetation to feed on.
 Movement and activity of the CAS is reduced by low temperatures, but it has a greater cold tolerance than other apple snails, with greater potential to establish further north.